CaptainCode7/spaceweather-news/SPACE-WEATHER-ROADMAP.md

 - **Aviation Radiation** — Polar route radiation exposure monitoring

 ### 📊 Data Visualization

+# Getting Help

+- If you get stuck, check the [Glossary](docs/GLOSSARY.md) for definitions.
+- For troubleshooting, see the "Troubleshooting" section in [docs/CI-CD.md](docs/CI-CD.md).
+- You can also open an issue on GitHub or ask for help in the project discussions.
 - **Interactive Charts** — Real-time plots of space weather parameters
 - **Historical Data** — Long-term trends and solar cycle visualization
 - **3D Solar System** — Interactive model showing CME propagation